Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Subscribe.md

 ## Security subscriber function

 This represents the Azure Service Bus trigger subscription entry point; i.e. what is the registered function logic to be executed by the Azure Function runtime fabric.
-This requires the use of Dependency Injection to access the registered `ServiceBusOrchestratedSubscriber` to orchestrate the underlying subscriber (which is still to be developed).
+This requires the use of Dependency Injection to access the registered `ServiceBusOrchestratedSubscriber` to orchestrate the underlying subscribers.

 The function method signature must include the [ServiceBusTrigger](https://learn.microsoft.com/en-us/dotnet/api/microsoft.azure.webjobs.servicebustriggerattribute) attribute to specify the queue or topic/subscription related properties, sessions support, as well as the Service Bus connection string name.
 Finally, for the `ServiceBusOrchestratedSubscriber` to function correctly the `ServiceBusReceivedMessage` and `ServiceBusMessageActions` parameters must be specified and passed into the `ServiceBusOrchestratedSubscriber.ReceiveAsync`.
 Note: do _not_ under any circumstances use `AutoCompleteMessages` as completion is managed internally.